Kia Niro running costs

 The Kia Niro has 10,000-mile service intervals, or requires annual servicing if you don’t drive that far.
 Costs will be reasonable, with Kia offering a three-year all-inclusive deal at around £450.

-As none of the Kia Niro hybrid range crosses the £40,000 threshold, road tax is £145 for the first year and £140 per year thereafter.
+As none of the Kia Niro hybrid range crosses the £40,000 threshold, road tax (VED) is £145 a year after the first year of ownership.

 Experts reckon a Kia Niro hybrid will be worth between 45 and 49% of its new price at three years/36,000 miles – higher-spec versions losing the most in both percentage and real terms.
 It’s a decent performance, though, and compares well to rivals.